 - Once in review mode, you can leave comments by highlighting text and adding your notes.
 When you’re finished (or need to stop), you may choose to submit your review or save and exit to the My Reviews tab of your dashboard.
 Please note that clicking “Save and exit” does not submit the review.

-- You may re-enter review mode at any time by selecting “Continue review” in the My Reviews tab or by clicking “Accept review” in the original email invitation (as mentioned in Step 1).
+- You may re-enter review mode at any time by selecting “Continue my review” in the My Reviews tab of your dashboard or by clicking “Accept review” in the original email invitation (as mentioned in Step 1).
 You can also suggest additional reviewers for the article.

 - When finished and ready to submit your review, select “Submit review.”
 You may submit your review while in review mode or via the dropdown menu in the My Reviews tab.
 You’ll then be asked to disclose any potential conflicts of interest and add your final comments for the author (and Cureus editors).

 - If you think the article is unfit for publication due to possible plagiarism or insufficient data, you can flag the article for editorial review by selecting "Flag this article" from the dropdown menu in the My Reviews tab.
 (In addition to any efforts put forth by reviewers, all articles submitted to Cureus are rigorously screened and filtered for evidence of plagiarism.)